AlGepe/OmniCalcs/SEO/SlopeIntercept/New_slope.md

-The slope intercept form calculator tells you how to find the equation of a line for any given two points that this line passes through.
+The slope intercept form calculator tells you how to find the equation of a line for any two points that this line passes through.
 It will help you find the coefficients of slope and y-intercept, as well as the x-intercept, using the slope intercept formulas.
 Read on to learn what is the slope intercept form of a linear equation.

 ## What is the slope intercept form

+Any line in a flat plane can be described mathematically as a relationship between the vertical (y-axis) and horizontal (x-axis) position of each of those points.
+This relation can be written as `y = [something with x]`, and the specific form of `[something with x]` will determine what kind of line we have.
+For example `y = x^2 + x` is a parabola, also called a quadratic function.
+On the other hand `y = mx + b` (with `m` and `b` representing any number) is the relationship of a straight line.

+In this slope intercept form calculator we will focus only on the straight line, but those interested in knowing more about the parabolic function should not worry.
+We have two special calculators dedicate to such an equation, namely the <portal cid="485">Parabola calculator</portal> and the <portal cid="486">Quadratic formula calculator</portal> in which everything about this type of functions is explained in detail.

 Linear equations, or straight line equations, can be recognized by having no terms with exponents on them.
 (For example, you will find an **x** or a **y**, but never an **x²**.)
 Each linear equation describes a straight line.